Practically secure quantum position verification: Quantum position verification

 Let us introduce two classical bits of information into the protocol, similar to the modified one-qubit protocol.
 The steps of the protocol are as follows: \begin{enumerate} \item The verifiers agree on random $x_0, x_1, \theta, y_0, y_1 \in \{ 0,1 \}$. $V_i$ prepares a qubit in the state $H^\theta |x_i\rangle$ and sends it to $P$, along with ${y}_i$ ($i\in\{0,1\}$).
 Here, $\tn{itm}_i=\{{y}_i,H^\theta |x_i\rangle\}$, for $i\in\{0,1\}$.
 Both states arrive at $P$ at the same time. \item $P$ computes (classically) $y = y_0\cdot y_1$, and applies $H^y$ to each of the states he receives.
 Then he performs a measurement projecting onto the state $\ket{\Psi^+}$ \eqref{eq:Bell}, and signals $z=1$ or $0$ to the verifiers, depending on whether his measurement was successful or not. \end{enumerate} Without prior shared entanglement, the adversaries have a success probability given by \eqref{eq15}, as before.
 However, they are no longer able to take advantage of a single shared EPR pair, because they do not have the classical information needed to mimic step \ref{step:2}, and perform the correct Bell measurements.
 Therefore, they need at least two shared EPR pairs for a security breach.

 It appears that the adversaries need a larger number of entangled pairs.
-Suppose that the adversaries share $5$ maximally entangled pairs labeled as ${a}\in\{0,1,2,3,4 \}$, each in the Bell state \eqref{eqBell}.
-Then they can try to fake $P$ following these steps: \begin{enumerate} \item Upon receiving $H^\theta \ket{x_0}$ and ${y}_0$, $E_0$ teleports the state to $E_1$ using the EPR pair labeled ${a}=0$.
-In doing so, $E_0$ performs a Bell measurement, and $E_1$ receives the state \be X^{k_0} Z^{k_1} H^\theta \ket{x_0} ~. \ee She also sends the classical information $k=\overline{k_0k_1}$, as well as ${y}_0$ to $E_1$. \item Upon receiving $H^\theta \ket{x_1}$ and ${y}_1$, $E_1$ teleports the state to $E_0$ using the EPR pair labeled ${a}=2y_1+1$. $E_1$ receives \be X^{k_0'} Z^{k_1'} H^\theta \ket{x_1} ~. \ee She also teleports back to $E_0$ the state \eqref{eq:Bellmod2} using the EPR pair labeled $a=2y_1+2$.
+Suppose that the adversaries share $5$ maximally entangled pairs labeled as ${a}\in\{0,1,2,3,4 \}$, each in the Bell state \eqref{eqBell}, so that the state of the system shared between the adversaries is the tensor product $|\Phi^+\rangle_1 |\Phi^+\rangle_2 |\Phi^+\rangle_3 |\Phi^+\rangle_4 |\Phi^+\rangle_5$.
+The adversaries will use them in a complex scheme involving teleportation to fake $P$.
+Here are the steps involving pairs with labels as indicated: \begin{enumerate} \item Upon receiving $H^\theta \ket{x_0}$ and ${y}_0$, $E_0$ teleports the state to $E_1$ using the EPR pair labeled ${a}=0$.
+In doing so, $E_0$ performs a Bell measurement, and $E_1$ receives the state \be X^{k_0} Z^{k_1} H^\theta \ket{x_0} ~. \ee She also sends the classical information $k=\overline{k_0k_1}$, as well as ${y}_0$ to $E_1$. \item Upon receiving $H^\theta \ket{x_1}$ and ${y}_1$, $E_1$ teleports the state to $E_0$ using the EPR pair labeled ${a}=2y_1+1$. $E_0$ receives \be X^{k_0'} Z^{k_1'} H^\theta \ket{x_1} ~. \ee She also teleports back to $E_0$ the state \eqref{eq:Bellmod2} using the EPR pair labeled $a=2y_1+2$.
 Thus, $E_0$ receives the state $X^{k_0+k_0''} Z^{k_1+k_1''} H^\theta \ket{x_0}$, which can be simplified, if $E_0$ applies $X^{k_0} Z^{k_1}$ (since $k$ is known to $E_0$) to \be X^{k_0''} Z^{k_1''} H^\theta \ket{x_0}~. \ee She also sends the classical information ${y}_1$ to $E_0$. \item $E_0$ applies $H^{y_0}$ to the channels $a=3,4$, thus effectively applying $H^{y}$ ($y=y_0\cdot y_1$) to the states she received from $E_1$.
 She then performs a Bell measurement on each of the pairs labeled $(1,2)$ and $(3,4)$.
 In each case, she reports success to $E_1$, if the outcome is $\ket{\Psi^+}$ \eqref{eq:Bell}. \item Upon receiving $y_0$ and the ``success" report from $E_0$, $E_1$ reports $z=0$ or $1$ to $V_1$, accordingly, knowing which pair of channels contains the teleported states.
 At the same time, upon receiving $y_1$ from $E_1$, $E_0$ learns the pair of channels containing the teleported states, and reports $z=0$ or $1$, accordingly, to $V_0$. \end{enumerate} The above protocol can only succeed if $k' = k'' =0$, which occurs with probability $\frac{1}{16}$.
 The adversaries can increase their odds at the expense of adding EPR pairs.
 A large number of EPR pairs are needed for 100 \% success rate \cite{BCF+14}.